Call our friendly team

 Gardener digging in the garden - Boston Seeds

-If you are replacing an existing lawn or area with plants and you have the time, it is best to kill off everything in the area first with a glyphosate weedkiller such as Roundup Optima.
-It will degrade in the soil and leaves no harmful residue.
-By killing off the area, you reduce the risk of weeds and weed grasses establishing in your new lawn.
+If you are replacing an existing lawn or area with plants and you have the time, it is best to remove everything in the area first.
+By removing these from the area, you reduce the risk of weeds and weed grasses establishing in your new lawn.

 After a week or two, you can use a spade to strip off any remaining turf and dig over the entire area.
 It will be hard to work, especially if the previous lawn's root system is still in place, but if you do not do so, then the lawn will end up bumpy, due to air pockets in the soil.
 You will also want to remove any stones, bricks and thick roots as you go.